flatpickles/sketchbook/docs/project.md

     -   `canvasType` defines what sort of drawing context you expect to use in your project.
 It is intended to be overridden in `Project` subclasses as needed, and _not_ set directly during runtime.
     -   You can assign this to a member of the `CanvasType` enum, either `Context2D`, `WebGL`, or `None`.
 It's default is `CanvasType.Context2D`.
     -   Because a WebGL canvas cannot be reused with a 2D context (and vice versa), Sketchbook maintains two shared canvases, and will assign the correct one to your project based on its `canvasType`.
 The canvas's `context` type will vary accordingly.
+-   **`ignoreKeys`:** `string[]`
+    -   As described in the [parameters documentation](params-presets.md), any instance variables defined on a `Project` subclass will automatically be available for adjustment in the Sketchbook UI, _unless_ they are listed among `ignoreKeys`.
+    -   `ignoreKeys` is intended to be overridden in `Project` subclasses as needed, and _not_ set directly during runtime.
+    -   It may be more convenient to define [private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) for local state maintenance, but `ignoreKeys` is here if you need it.

 ## `Project` Methods